-When you set a minimum clearance, the possibility of the high-voltage lines and the placing boom swaying in the wind must also be taken into consideration.
-You should further note that where air humidity is high, clearances greater than the minimum clearances shown above are always necessary.
+When maintaining the clearances (safe clearance or minimum clearance), the possibility of the high-voltage lines and the placing boom swaying in the wind must also be taken into consideration.
+You should further note that where air humidity is high, greater clearances are always necessary.